3LPE Coating vs 3LPP Coating

 3LPE Coating Composition:

-• Layer 1: Fusion Bonded Epoxy (FBE): The innermost layer provides excellent adhesion to the steel substrate and acts as the primary corrosion protection layer.
+Layer 1: Fusion Bonded Epoxy (FBE): The innermost layer provides excellent adhesion to the steel substrate and is the primary corrosion protection layer.

-• Layer 3: Polyethylene (PE): The outer layer of polyethylene provides mechanical protection against physical damage during handling, transportation, and installation.
+Layer 3: Polyethylene (PE): The outer layer provides mechanical protection against physical damage during handling, transportation, and installation.

 3LPP Coating Composition:

-• Layer 3: Polypropylene (PP): The outer layer of polypropylene offers superior mechanical protection and higher temperature resistance compared to polyethylene.
+Layer 3: Polypropylene (PP): The outer layer of polypropylene offers superior mechanical protection and higher temperature resistance than Polyethylene.

 3. Coating Performance